 Almost everybody knows about Jackie Robinson and the historic role he played integrating Major League Baseball.
-But mention Willie O’Ree and you’ll likely receive a blank look.
+But mention Willie O’Ree – who broke the NHL’s color barrier – and you’ll likely receive a blank look.

 O’Ree had always known he possessed the talent to play in the NHL.
-A speedy skater with an intuitive feel for the game, he had played organized hockey since age 5 and had scored 22 goals with 12 assists in his first professional season with Quebec.
+A speedy skater with an intuitive feel for the game, he had played organized hockey since he was five years old and had scored 22 goals with 12 assists in his first professional season with Quebec.
 His big break came when the Bruins invited him to attend training camp before the start of the 1957-58 season.
 Although he failed to make the final cut, team officials were impressed enough by his overall performance to tell him he needed only “a little more seasoning” to reach the big time.